New Resource

 davinci resolve stabilize video - step3

-Method 2: Stabilization with Color Tab
+Method 2: Stabilize Video Using the Color Tab (Tracker)

 stabilize video davinci resolve - step1